Driving Business Performance with Relational Analytics

 Driving Customer-Centric Agile Transformations

-As it’s become increasingly easier for companies to bring a new product to market, focussing on the customer experience has come to the fore as a key differentiator for the companies who will emerge as winners.
+As it’s become increasingly easier for companies to bring a new product to market, focussing on the customer experience has come to the fore as a key differentiator for the companies that will emerge as winners.

 Leadership decides to zone in on V customer pain point, Product and Development think they’re solving for W customer problem, Marketing claims it solves X problem, Sales says it solves Y problem while Customer Success finally tells you the software actually only solves for Z currently.